sapori-saperi

 Day 4: Monday

 It takes stamina to celebrate.
 We still have one more evening to go.
-But this morning we take a break to visit shepherd Giulio, who makes the famed pecorino sardo.
-You watch the whole process and by the end you'll have a new appreciation of how liquid milk turns into solid cheese, and how ricotta emerges from the whey.
-Now it's time to relax around the family table and enjoy the lunch Giulio and his wife have prepared for you.
+But this morning we take a break to go to Antonella Ajò's home, where she teaches you three simple pottery techniques, and you'll make something to take home with you.
+Lunch prepared by Antonella.
 In the afternoon we visit the tofet, a graveyard where Phoenicians and Carthaginians buried cremated infants in pots.
 Child sacrifice or high infant mortality?
 The history of Sant’Antioco and much of Sardinia is revealed in the excellent museum next door.
-The culmination of the festival starts in the early evening with another solemn procession, again of proud villagers in regional costumes.
+The culmination of the festival starts in the early evening with another solemn procession, an event that is part solemn religious festival, part social gathering, part fashion show of regional costumes, part bravura performance on the launeddas.
+Dinner at a craft brewery: beer tasting and pizza.
 A spectacular fireworks display brings the festival to a close.

 Accommodation: MuMa Hostel, Sant’Antioco | Meals: breakfast, lunch, dinner